eikowagenknecht/webhost_backup/README.md

 # About
 Backup script for the hosting provider all-inkl.com.
-For details in german see https://phenx.de/komfortables-backupskript-fuer-all-inkl-com/.
+For a detailled walkthrough on how to use this see https://phenx.de/komfortables-backupskript-fuer-all-inkl-com/.

 # License
 No proper licensing chosen yet.
 So far: Mainly you can do with this whatever you want.
 This explicitly includes